 Notice of Intended Prosecution

-Failing to respond to the Notice may be considered as failing to provide driver information – a separate criminal offence in itself which can carry a fine and 6 penalty points.
+Failing to respond to the Notice or failure to provide the driver details may be considered as an offence of Failing to Provide Driver Information – a separate criminal offence in itself which can carry a fine and 6 penalty points for the offence code MS90.
 Strict time limits apply so you should seek immediate legal advice from a motoring lawyer.

 If you are suspected of having committed a driving offence for which a Notice of Prosecution is required, and you do not receive the Notice within 14 days, or the Notice is sent to the wrong address, depending on the circumstances it may be that the prosecution is rendered invalid.
 The law on this area is complex, and you should always seek advice from a motoring lawyer if you intend to challenge the validity of a Notice of Intended Prosecution.